Get 5% of discount using the code

 Trustpilot

-How to watch Tour de France 2026: Live stream, TV channels, and free options
+How to watch Tour de France 2026: In person, live stream, TV channels, and free options

 Learn how to watch Tour de France 2026 in the US, including the TV channels, streaming platforms, and free options to catch the best moments of the race.